pedro21medeiros/pedro21medeiros/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [pedro21medeiros.github.io](pedro21medeiros.github.io)

 - 💬 Ask me about **NodeJS, Express, MongoDB, MySQL, React, Redux, HTML and CSS**

 - 📫 How to reach me **pedro21medeiros@gmail.com**